 One pipeline leak can cause over 35 gallons of soil damage.
 Unfortunately, the system used to test most pipelines does next to nothing to help you evaluate how your pipelines are performing and where to spend your maintenance dollars next.
 Because of the expense of hydrostatic testing most owners only do hydrostatic testing every five years.
 Infrequent testing leaves the pipeline owner with the risk that an ongoing release over several years and hundreds of gallons of product may have left the containment which by delaying testing has become a catastrophic leak.

-The PHDleak™ pipeline testing system we have developed is a major improvement in several crucial ways (link to page 2?).
+The PHDleak™ pipeline testing system we have developed is a major improvement in several crucial ways.
 Our system allows us to test pipelines faster, cheaper and more accurately.
 Most importantly, we can give you crucial information regarding how your pipeline is working, so you can maintain the asset more efficiently.

 So, how does our system work?

 If you are ready to switch to a more efficient and effective testing system, we need to lay the foundation for years of successful testing.
 First, we perform a PHDleak™ volumetric test to determine the pipeline sections MDL for the test section.
 This initial test will take four hours, but once a section has been tested, future testing will only take two hour.

 One year after the initial test is performed, we will conduct a second test to see if the pipeline has changed.
 After only one year, we will be able to better predict the viability of each section of the pipeline.
 So after the first years testing, we will able to use the data collected in the following ways:

 - Testing: First we open the valves to the pipeline and set it to the right pressure.
 Next, we close the vales so we can start the test.
 Ten minutes later we open the valves back up, reset the pressure and move to the next section.
 This quick and simple test will give us a leak rate for that section of pipe.